-AS I'VE WRITTEN in the last few days about self-revelation, we've looked at sharing experiences and feelings.
-Today I want to talk about sharing desires.
+NOW THAT WE'VE LOOKED at self-revelation, I want to talk about sharing desires.
 The failure to share desires is a source of much misunderstanding and frustration in any romantic relationship.
 Expecting your mate to fulfill your unexpressed desires is asking the impossible, and that makes disappointment inevitable.
 If you want your spouse to do something special on your birthday, for example, then say so.
 Don't expect your partner to read your mind.